Data Visualisation and Infographic Design Training Courses

 Exponential advances in technology have provided us with ubiquitous means for creating, recording and mobilising incredible amounts of data.
 Where once data was scarce, now it is captured in abundance.
 Our attitudes as consumers have also evolved.
-We demand transparency and openness and yearn for visual insight and understanding.
+We demand transparency and openness and yearn for insight and understanding through compelling visuals.

-Yet, whilst we have access to fantastic tools and widespread capabilities for storage, handling and analysis, the knowledge and techniques required to most effectively display and communicate data are somewhat neglected.
-In a cluttered, competitive world, a design approach based on intuition, instinct and personal taste is no longer sufficient to cope with, let alone exploit, the fantastic opportunities our data repositories present us with.
+Whilst we have access to fantastic tools and widespread capabilities for data handling and analysis, the techniques required to most effectively display and communicate data are somewhat neglected.
+In a cluttered and competitive world, a design approach based on instinct or personal taste is no longer sufficient to cope with, let alone exploit, the fantastic opportunities our data repositories present us with.

 This is where data visualisation and infographic design comes in.

 Data visualisation is both an art and a science.
 It is an art concerned with unleashing creativity and innovation, designing communications that appeal on an aesthetic level and survive in the mind on an emotional one.
 It is also about the science of data and the science of the mind, understanding and exploiting the way our eyes and brains process information most efficiently, effectively and accurately.